AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 whether it supports your brand

-whether it supports the competition
+whether it supports competitors

-whether it’s about the right category
+whether it relates to the right category

-whether it answers the user’s intent
+whether it matches the user’s intent

-whether it appears for purchase-focused prompts
+whether it appears for purchase-related prompts

 In practice, it answers the question:

-A high SOV of a source can mean that:
+A high source SOV can mean that:

 the model often uses this domain